skywalkerlol/aws-lambda-docker-terraform/README.md

 Ensure that the policy attached to the IAM role whose credentials are being used in this configuration has permission to create and manage all the resources that are included in this repository, including ECR repositories, Lambda functions, and IAM roles.
 <br />
 <br />Review the code, including the [`terraform.yml`](./.github/workflows/terraform.yml) to understand the steps in the GitHub Actions pipeline.
 The repository is organized into three main components:
-- `terraform_ecr/`: Terraform code for creating the ECR repository
+- `terraform_ecr/`: Terraform code for creating the Amazon ECR repository
 - `lambda_src/`: Source code for the Lambda function and Dockerfile
-- `terraform_lambda/`: Terraform code for deploying the Lambda function
+- `terraform_lambda/`: Terraform code for deploying the AWS Lambda function
 <br />To check the pipeline logs, click on the **Build Badge** (terraform-infra-provisioning) above the image in this ReadMe.

 ## Contributing